Things to DoOn Angel Island

 Enjoy a day trip to Angel Island and learn about its history as the “Ellis Island of the West” at Immigration Station, as well as take in the island’s stunning views on numerous nature trails.

-Angel Island is often considered the “less famous” Alcatraz, but this simply means that it’s less crowded and less expensive than its Bay Island counterpart.
+Angel Island is often considered the “less famous” Alcatraz, but this simply means that it’s less crowded and less expensive than its counterpart.
 It’s also the “one-stop-shop” of day trip getaways.
-Historical tours, hiking, biking and a cute café by the water.
-This island’s got it all, and it’s easy to do most of it in a single day.
+History tours, hiking, biking, and a cute café by the water—this island’s got it all, and it’s easy to do most of it in a single day.

 Where is Angel Island?

 Sitting in the middle of the San Francisco Bay, Angel Island is the second largest island in the bay.
 The island is so large that on a clear day, Sonoma and Napa counties can be seen from the north side of the island, and San Jose can be seen from the south side!